CiscoDevNet/intersight-powershell/docs/New-IntersightConfigImporter.md

 ```

 ### -ImportSource
-The source of the archive in Intersight storage that has all the MOs\nto be imported.\n* `ImageRepo` - The &apos;ImageRepo&apos; source if the source of exporter archive is image repository.\n* `URL` - The &apos;URL&apos; source if the source of exported archive is a URL.
+The source of the archive in Intersight storage that has all the MOs\nto be imported.\n* `ImageRepo` - The &amp;apos;ImageRepo&amp;apos; source if the source of exporter archive is image repository.\n* `URL` - The &amp;apos;URL&amp;apos; source if the source of exported archive is a URL.

 ```yaml
 Type: ConfigImporter.ImportSourceEnum